nhooyr/flappybird/README.md

 ## Minimal?

-There's a decent amount of code to implement this and so it's fair to argue it is not as minimal as it could be.
+Flappy Bird as implemented in this repo has a decent amount of code and complexity to it.
+It would thus be fair to argue it is not as minimal as it could be.

 However, by minimal I mean the least amount of code while still behaving correctly.
 The game loop for example could be much simpler.
 Instead of stepping through and being able to